Boreas Networking Events

 Set in a relaxed atmosphere where interactive dialogue is encouraged (and food is always present!), our events offer a chance to dive deeper into perspectives on how leadership works, change happens and impactful careers develop.

 Our community and networking events are open to all University of Minnesota graduate and professional students and post-docs.
 Check out our current schedule below.
-You don’t need to RSVP unless noted.
+Submitting an RSVP is not required.
+You are always welcome to attend!

 Location and Time: